Apple Books Payments

 Payment thresholds by country or region

 If your bank and bank account currency are listed in this table, you must exceed a minimum payment threshold of US$0.02.
 For India (INR), the minimum threshold is US$0.30.
 For the Republic of Korea (KRW), the minimum threshold is US$50.
+For Thailand (THB), the minimum threshold is US$10 if you are a resident of Thailand; the minimum threshold for nonresidents is US$150.
 All other bank countries and regions and bank account currencies must exceed a minimum payment threshold of US$150.

 |Bank Country or Region||Bank Account Currency||Bank Country or Region||Bank Account Currency|

 The payment date is the date the payment leaves Apple's bank.
 Your bank may or may not credit those funds to you on the same day.
 We present the payment date in Payments and Financial Reports.
 For past payments, we display the value as "Paid."
 For any scheduled future payments, we display the date as the "Expected Payment Date."

 Where possible, payments are made by Electronic Funds Transfer.
 Apple's bank will consolidate payments for different financial reports when possible, generally resulting in a single payment for all earnings each month the requirements for being paid have been met.